Arcadia-Science/arcadia-phenotypeomat-protocol/README.md

 ### Python Modules

-- cam_tools.py: Provides a suite of tools for acquiring images from Blackfly cameras using the Spinnaker SDK.
-It includes functions for barcode scanning, camera detection, image acquisition, resolution setting, and video saving.
+- [cam_tools.py](./flir_camera_tools/cam_tools.py): Provides a suite of tools for acquiring images from Blackfly cameras using the Spinnaker SDK.
+The script includes functions for barcode scanning, camera detection, image acquisition, resolution setting, and video saving.

 ### Setup